heikojansen/clean-greader/README.md

 As of the "build from scratch" update, the theme is completely written using [SASS/SCSS](http://sass-lang.com/). maA tutorial on [Devloping With Sass and Chrome DevTools](http://net.tutsplus.com/tutorials/html-css-techniques/developing-with-sass-and-chrome-devtools/) can be found on net.tutsplus.com.

-By running the `css/watch.main.scss.sh`* script in the background any change to any contained `.scss` file will automatically be translated into  the `main.css`.
+By running the `css/convert-main.scss.sh`* or `css/watch-main.scss.sh`* script any change to any contained `.scss` file will automatically be translated into  the `main.css`.

 ---